xliiv/ralph_assets/doc/quickstart.rst

 """""""""""
 If you want add data center asset you need to fill a few required fields.
-Look at the screen below (you can zoom-in the image in your browser if you want) There are fields which are bold.
-These fields are required.
+Look at the screen below (you can zoom-in the image in your browser if you want) The fields in bold are required.
 Rest of fields are optional.

 .. image:: images/add-data-center-asset-form.png
     :scale: 30%